Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Introduction

-As we mentioned earlier, there is a similar construction of compact $G_2$-manifolds by Joyce \cite{Joyc1, Joyc2}.
+Prior to the construction of compact $Spin(7)$-manifolds \cite{Joyc3}, Joyce performed a similar construction of examples of compact $G_2$-manifolds \cite{Joyc1, Joyc2}.
+They are resolutions of $T^7 / \Gamma$, where $T^7$ is a seven-dimensional torus, and $\Gamma$ is a finite subgroup of $\text{Aut} (T^7)$.
 Walpuski constructed $G_2$-instantons on examples of those compact $G_2$-manifolds in \cite{Walp1} (see \cite{Walp3} as well).
 The work of Walpuski solves lots of technical issues which also arise in our case, hence, we thankfully make use of his estimates in this article.
-However, like in the construction of the underlying compact $Spin(7)$-manifolds by Joyce, the $Spin(7)$ case forces us to prove more estimates than the $G_2$ one, simply because the dimension is higher.
-One can see it, especially in the estimates on the product of the Eguchi--Hanson spaces in Section \ref{subsection:operator-on-x-x}, which do not appear in the $G_2$ case.
+However, there are additional difficulties present in the $Spin(7)$ case that were not present in the $G_2$ case.
+One problem comes from the construction of the underlying compact $Spin(7)$-manifold: Sobolev embeddings get worse as the dimension increases, cf. \cite[p.295, Theorem G1]{Joyc5} and \cite[p.360, Theorem S1]{Joyc5}, and because of this the obvious glued $G_2$-structure can be perturbed to a torsion-free one, but the obvious glued $Spin(7)$-structure cannot.
+To overcome this, Joyce constructed a correction term for the $Spin(7)$ case, which requires careful treatment when constructing instantons on this space.

+\paragraph{Spin(7)-instantons in Physics.} $Spin(7)$-instanton equations appeared early on in the physics literature as an 8-dimensional generalisation of the self-duality conditions in 4 dimensions \cite{CoDeFaNu, Ward} (see also \cite{DuGuTz}).
+Explicit examples of $Spin(7)$-instantons over $\mathbb{R}^8$ were constructed in \cite{FaNu, FuNi, CoGoKe, IvPo} (see \cite{LoMa} for a review).
+When super Yang--Mills theory is reduced on a $Spin(7)$-manifold, it produces a cohomological Yang--Mills theory \cite{AcFiSpOl} whose observables are topological invariants of the moduli space of $Spin(7)$-instantons \cite{BaKaSi, AcOlSp}, in the spirit of \cite{Witt}.

+In string theory, $Spin(7)$-instantons have appeared in both type II and heterotic theories.
+In type II, one can compactify on a $Spin(7)$-manifold \cite{ShVa, Acha2, FiGa}, and wrap $n$ euclidean $D$-branes \cite{BeBeMoOoOzYi} around it.
+The resulting worldvolume theory is $SU(n)$ super Yang--Mills (the gauge groups $SO(n)$ and $Sp(n)$ appear if orientifold planes are included) \cite{Polc}, and $Spin(7)$-instantons describe particular background configurations in this setting \cite{MaMiMoSt}.
+On the other hand, heterotic supergravity includes an $\mathcal{N}=1$ super Yang--Mills multiplet and the background gauge fields must satisfy an instanton condition (see \cite{CaHoStWi,Stro, Hull} and the review \cite{Garc}).
+Compactifications on 8-dimensional manifolds require a conformally balanced $Spin(7)$-structure \cite{sIvan1, GaMaWaKi}---or holonomy $Spin(7)$ when the NS gauge field is zero---and both the gauge connection \cite{GaMaWa} as well as an additional tangent bundle connection \cite{sIvan2} must be $Spin(7)$-instantons.
+Such backgrounds have been obtained in \cite{HaSt, tIvan, AcOl, IvIv, HaNo}, yet compact solutions are extremely scarce \cite{FeIvUgVi} and it would be interesting to use the instantons we obtain in this paper to construct examples of this type.

 \paragraph{Structure of the paper.} Section \ref{section:joyces-construction-of-spin7-mf} is a review of Joyce's construction of compact $Spin(7)$-manifolds.
 After recalling the definition of and some facts on $Spin(7)$-manifolds, we describe Joyce's first construction of compact $Spin(7)$-manifolds, especially focusing on one example of them, on which we construct $Spin(7)$-instantons.